CMBAgents/cmbagent/cmbagent/data/cobaya/cobaya_sigma8_and_as.md

         derived: true
 ```

-The numerical values in this document are given as examples.
+The numerical values here are given as examples.